Eugenio8mola/GraphPartitioning/sequentialAlgorithms/multilevelKernighanLin/README.md

 The `isContiguous` function checks whether the generated graph is contiguous (connected) using Depth-First Search (DFS) traversal.
 It ensures that all nodes in the graph are visited, indicating connectivity.
+If this condition is not satisfied it prints an `ERROR`.
-It takes as parameter a Graph data structure `graph`
+It takes as parameter a Graph data structure `graph`.

 ## `findNodeWithFewestAdjacents`